 Aseptic processing and sterile fill-finish operations can be applied to a range of container systems made of either glass or plastic, including vials, syringes, bottles, cartridges, and ampoules.
 For ophthalmic preparations, single dose blow-fill-seal (BFS) containers molded from plastic and newer multidose, sterile-delivery packaging may also be options.

 Glass containers typically undergo a pre-sterilization process to remove foreign matter.
 The process consists of a series of wash and rinse cycles in high purity water (WFI if the container is for a parenteral drug product).
-The containers are then typically subjected to dry heat for sterilization and to destroy bacterial endotoxins (depyrogenation).
-The exact parameters of sterilization are based on validation studies which vary sterilizing conditions and measure the uniformity of sterilization under different container loading conditions.
+The containers are then typically subjected to dry heat for sterilization and depyrogenation to destroy bacteria and remove endotoxins.
+The exact parameters of sterilization and depyrogenation are based on validation studies which vary conditions and measure the uniformity of sterilization and depyrogenation under different container loading conditions.

 Plastic containers are heat sensitive, so they are typically sterilized via radiation, sterilizing gas, or other means not involving heat.
 EtO is an example of an effective sterilizing gas that is often used.
 If a sterilizing agent like EtO is employed, residuals from the agent should be measured and kept within regulatory limits.

 Aseptic processing and sterile fill-finish operations take place in cleanrooms that are designed to accommodate the flow of personnel, materials, and equipment during a manufacturing process.
-This is referred to as a “cascading” design (Figure 2), wherein in the level of air quality increases as you move closer to the aseptic core of the facility (a Class 100 space).
-The flow of personnel, materials, and equipment should start in supporting areas where gowning, nonsterile preparation, and formulation activities can take place.
+A cleanroom is a controlled environment that defines personnel access, levels of contamination, pressurization, and temperature/humidity.
+The cleanroom suite comprises multiple rooms with varying levels of control.
+This is referred to as a “cascading” design (Figure 2), wherein the level of air quality increases as you move closer to the aseptic core of the facility (a Class 100 space).
+The flow of personnel, materials, and equipment starts in supporting areas where gowning, nonsterile preparation, and formulation activities can take place.

-The highest level of air quality is maintained in the Critical Area, which has an ISO 5 certification (Class 100).
+The highest level of air quality is maintained in the Critical Area, which has an ISO 5 certification (Class 100, or Grade A).
 Activities conducted in the Critical Area include manipulations (e.g., aseptic connections, sterile ingredient additions) of sterile materials prior to and during filling and closing operations.
-Because the drug and components are exposed to the environment, it is essential that the air quality in this space is stringently controlled, constantly maintained, and continuously monitored.
+Because the drug and components are exposed to the environment, it is essential that the personnel’s actions, amount of contaminants, pressurization, temperature, and humidty in this space are stringently controlled, constantly maintained, and continuously monitored.

 Air quality is maintained via specialized heating, ventilation, and air conditioning systems.
-These are complex systems that supply high efficiency particulate air (HEPA) in a unidirectional flow to sweep particles away from the fill-finish area and minimize contamination potential.
-Critical Areas must be designed to minimize turbulence and stagnant air (i.e., laminar air flow), which requires in-depth studies of airflow and sweeping action.
+These are complex systems that engage High Efficiency Particulate Air (HEPA) filters supplying ISO 5 air in a unidirectional, laminar flow to sweep particles away from the fill-finish area and minimize contamination potential.
+Critical Areas must be designed to minimize turbulence and stagnant air, which requires in-depth studies of airflow and the sweeping action of the laminar flow.

-Environment monitoring (EM) activities are vital to the operation of a cleanroom.
-Proper EM requires qualified methods to regularly collect, evaluate, and interpret data on the air and surfaces in the cleanrooms.
-In addition to particle monitoring, detection of microorganisms is achieved by the following methods:
+Environmental Monitoring (EM) activities are vital to the operation of a cleanroom.
+Proper EM requires qualified methods to regularly collect, evaluate, and interpret data on the air, surfaces, and personnel in the cleanrooms.
+Detection of microorganisms is achieved by the following methods:

-- Surface monitoring: A process that involves sampling contact surfaces, floors, walls, and equipment on a regular basis.
+- Surface monitoring: A process that involves sampling contact surfaces, floors, walls, and equipment for viable organisms on a regular basis.
 This can be performed with touch plates, swabs, and contact plates.

-- Active air monitoring: A process that utilizes devices which regularly sample the air for particles, including impaction, centrifugal, and membrane samplers.
+- Active air monitoring: A process that utilizes devices that regularly sample the air for viable organisms, including impaction, centrifugal, and membrane samplers.

 EM should allow a manufacturing organization to quickly recognize trends and identify sources of contamination, enabling corrective action before product contamination occurs.
 According to FDA guidance, written SOPs for an environmental monitoring system should address frequency of sampling, timing of sampling, duration of sampling, sample size, specific sampling equipment and techniques, alert and action levels, and appropriate response to deviations from alert or action levels.